 the near future

 The site will continue to undergo positive changes in the near future.
-The team is currently preparing to upgrade the site's forums to a more up-to-date platform.
-This process may also lead to some technical problems, but we believe that ultimately it will pay off for all of us.
-We will continue to share with you the progress of this process so that you will know exactly what to expect and when.
+The team is currently working on preparations for upgrading the forum system on the site, to a more up-to-date and advanced platform.
+This process may also lead to some technical problems, but we believe that in the end it will pay off for all of us.
+We will continue to share with you the progress of this process so that you know exactly what to expect and when.

 Alex Shapiro, editor in chief and all of the HWzone team